mhindi2/GDML-WIki-Clone/Step2Tessellate.md

 >> World Volume
 >> * A number of Parts under the World Volume.
 >> * Each Part containing a GDML Tessellated Object.

+If your structure is not as advised you can always drag FreeCAD objects around in the Tree View i.e Parts to World Volume, Tessellated Objects to Parts etc.

+If necessary you can alter the position of GDML Tessellated Objects by changing its parent Parts, Position & Rotation.

 9. You can now export the GDML file by selecting the World Volume and using File | Export and selecting GDML as the file type.